ikon_instal_ios_web ikon_instal_ios_web ikon_instal_android_web

 Brian Rudick, head of research at cryptocurrency trading firm GSR, told CoinDesk: “One factor behind the success of bitcoin ETFs is investor risk-taking and fear of missing out, and these ETFs are still largely driven by retail investors, which was itself driven by BTC’s 65% rally at the ETF launch and 33% subsequent rally.”

-Rudick added: “The prEs of ETH has fallen 30% since the ETF was launched, which has greatly dampened retail enthusiasm for buying these funds, and people have a mediocre evaluation of Ethereum, with some considering it to be between Bitcoin (the best monetary asset) and Solana (the best high-performance smart contract blockchain).”
+Rudick added: “The price of ETH has fallen 30% since the ETF was launched, which has greatly dampened retail enthusiasm for buying these funds, and people have a mediocre evaluation of Ethereum, with some considering it to be between Bitcoin (the best monetary asset) and Solana (the best high-performance smart contract blockchain).”

 Valuations are not attractive